 New Requirement for Charter Buses Take Effect January 1, 2016

 The International Registration Plan (IRP) has been amended to remove the exemption for buses used in the transportation of chartered parties.
 Currently, registration in the IRP for chartered buses has been optional.
-Effective January 1, 2016, non-government owned buses transporting chartered parties to any destination outside their state of registration will be required to be registered under the International Registration Plan (IRP) and display the corresponding “apportioned” plates.
-Click here for more details.
+Buses traveling outside the state are required to register under the Interstate Registration Plan (IRP) or obtain a 72 hour interstate permit.

 IRP Program to Adopt Full Reciprocity Plan in 2015